anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

    might work); and
  - whether the extension itself should define how versioning is handled within the extension documentation.

+When using a transition period between two versions of an extension by using both versions, the successor must not conflict with the predecessor.
+Typically, this is not an issue when the rules of RDAP namespaced identifiers are followed (see #(bare_extensions)), but care should be taken if the extensions specify other behaviors not protected by namespaces, particularly referrals (see #(referrals)).

+### Evolving Extensions without Signaled Changes

+Because RDAP clients ignore unrecognized JSON names and query parameters, it is possible to extend an RDAP extension by adding new JSON names or query parameters within the same namespace of an existing RDAP extension without changing the extension identifier or other signaling methods (see [@?I-D.ietf-regext-rdap-versioning]).

+In this scenario, clients that are not updated to recognize the new elements should simply ignore them.
+The same is also true for referrals (see #(referrals)).

+However, the introduction of new object classes into an existing extension will cause most clients to process no information and will cause some clients to produce errors.

+Evolving extensions as described here is NOT RECOMMENDED because there is no explicit signal to clients regarding these extensions.
+This lack of signal will lead to difficulty in troubleshooting issues and could mislead client implementers to believe their software is fully conforming with the extension specification when it is not.

 ## Extension Specification Content